-The market for cloud-based supply chain management solutions is at an early stage of development.
+The market for cloud-based supply chain management solutions is at a relatively early stage of development.
 If this market does not develop or develops more slowly than we expect, our revenues may decline or fail to grow and we may incur operating losses.

 We derive, and expect to continue to derive, substantially all of our revenues from providing cloud-based supply chain management solutions to suppliers, retailers, distributors and logistics firms.
-The market for cloud-based supply chain management solutions is in an early stage of development, and it is uncertain whether these solutions will achieve and sustain high levels of demand and market acceptance.
+The market for cloud-based supply chain management solutions is in a relatively early stage of development, and it is uncertain whether these solutions will achieve and sustain high levels of demand and market acceptance.
 Our success will depend on the willingness of retailers and their trading partners to accept our cloud-based supply chain management solutions as an alternative to traditional licensed hardware and software solutions.

-Some suppliers, retailers, distributors, or logistics firms may be reluctant or unwilling to use our cloud-based supply chain management solutions for a number of reasons, including existing investments in supply chain management technology.
+Some suppliers, retailers, distributors, or logistics firms may be reluctant or unwilling to use our cloud-based supply chain management solutions for a number of reasons, including their existing investments in supply chain management hardware and licensed software and perceived loss of control over users data with a cloud-based solution.
 Supply chain management functions traditionally have been performed using purchased or licensed hardware and software implemented by each supplier.
 Because this traditional approach often requires significant initial investments to purchase the necessary technology and to establish systems that comply with retailers' unique requirements, suppliers may be unwilling to abandon their current solutions for our cloud-based supply chain management solutions.
+Also, the traditional approach involves suppliers directly owning or controlling the hardware where their data is processed and stored.
+Some suppliers do not believe that the benefits of cloud-based solutions outweigh concerns over a loss of direct control of their data.